-- 16.29 A handler who handles their dog during the run should be penalised or disqualified at the sole discretion of the judge. - 16.30 No handler shall be permitted in the competition area with any dog yet to compete in the yard dog trial. - 16.31 All dogs tied up around the trial ground venue must be kept quiet and well away from the competition area. - 16.32 No dogs are allowed in the back yards during the entire competition. - 16.32 If at any stage of the trial run, the dog is to enter the back yards by any means, it will be instant disqualification.
+- 16.29 A handler who handles their dog during the run should be penalised or disqualified at the sole discretion of the judge. - 16.30 No handler shall be permitted in the competition area with any dog yet to compete in the yard dog trial. - 16.31 All dogs tied up around the trial ground venue must be kept quiet and well away from the competition area. - 16.32 No dogs are allowed in the back yards during the entire competition. - 16.32 If at any stage of the trial run, the dog is to enter the back yards by any means, may result in disqualification at the judge's discretion.